withastro/astro/.changeset/few-peas-hunt.md

 </code>
 ```

-This shouldn't affect most existing styles as assigning a color to `span` or `.line` didn't work before, but if you did create this style anyways, it may now indirectly affect syntax highlighting.
+This does not affect the colors as the `span` will inherit the `color` from the parent, but if you're relying on a specific HTML markup, please check your site carefully after upgrading to verify the styles.